CryptoDevelopmentServices/AdventureCoin/src/test/README.md

 After configuring, they can be run with `make check`.

-To run the vecod tests manually, launch `src/test/test_veco`.
+To run the advcd tests manually, launch `src/test/test_advc`.

-To add more vecod tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more advcd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the veco-qt tests manually, launch `src/qt/test/test_veco-qt`
+To run the advc-qt tests manually, launch `src/qt/test/test_advc-qt`

-To add more veco-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more advc-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.

 ### Running individual tests

-test_veco has some built-in command-line arguments; for example, to run just the getarg_tests verbosely:
+test_advc has some built-in command-line arguments; for example, to run just the getarg_tests verbosely:

-    test_veco --log_level=all --run_test=getarg_tests
+    test_advc --log_level=all --run_test=getarg_tests

-... or to run just the doubleveco test:
+... or to run just the doubleadvc test:

-    test_veco --run_test=getarg_tests/doubleveco
+    test_advc --run_test=getarg_tests/doubleadvc

-Run `test_veco --help` for the full list.
+Run `test_advc --help` for the full list.

 ### Note on adding test cases

 The sources in this directory are unit test cases.
-Boost includes a unit testing framework, and since Veco Core already uses boost, it makes sense to simply use this framework rather than require developers to configure some other framework (we want as few impediments to creating unit tests as possible).
+Boost includes a unit testing framework, and since Adventurecoin Core already uses boost, it makes sense to simply use this framework rather than require developers to configure some other framework (we want as few impediments to creating unit tests as possible).

-The build system is setup to compile an executable called `test_veco` that runs all of the unit tests.
-The main source file is called test_veco.cpp.
+The build system is setup to compile an executable called `test_advc` that runs all of the unit tests.
+The main source file is called test_advc.cpp.
 To add a new unit test file to our test suite you need to add the file to `src/Makefile.test.include`.
 The pattern is to create one test file for each class or source file for which you want to create unit tests.
 The file naming convention is `<source_filename>_tests.cpp`